k2view-academy/K2View-Academy/articles/03_logical_units/22_native_support_for_NoSQL.md

 Once the Discovery of the Document DB has been completed, the interface is displayed in the Studio's Interface Explorer.
 The dataset representing an object graphically displays the nested hierarchy levels, such as embedded objects, arrays of objects and arrays of primitives.

-The below image illustrates the nested levels along with their graphical indication.
+The below image illustrates the nested levels along with their graphic indications:

 ![](images/document_storage_in_studio.png)